voxlol/projectjellyfish/docs/INSTALL-RHEL.md

-## How to install on Red Hat Enterprise Linux

-This guide will walk you through how to install and run Jellyfish on a fresh Red Hat Enterprise Linux (or similar, like CentOS) installation for a production environment.
+This guide will walk you through how to install and run Jellyfish on a fresh **Red Hat Enterprise Linux** (or similar, like CentOS) installation for a production environment.

 #### Update System